 Make sure you show up on the first day of class to prevent your seat from being removed together with your scholarship by the UH Registrar.
-If you are sick or not in Hawaii, send me a note well ahead to me to hold your seat.
+If you are sick or not in Hawaii, send me a note well ahead for me to hold your seat.

 - 1. The goal.
-The goal of this course has three parts: (i) to study Chinese pragmatics in a discourse, emphasizing the prominent patterns of pragmatic expression in Chinese, (ii) to practice Chinese, using these and other patterns, (iii) to develop writing skills in English, through four Writing Intensive homework exercises.
-Essentially, we study Chinese pragmatics, learn the Chinese language, and develop good writing in English. - 2.
+The goal of this course is divided into three parts: (i) to study Chinese semantics, emphasizing the prominent patterns of meaning expression in Chinese, (ii) to practice Chinese, using these and other patterns of semantic expression, and (iii) to develop writing skills in English, through four Writing Intensive (WI) home works (W1-W4).
+Essentially, we study Chinese semantics, learn the Chinese language, and develop good writing in English. - 2.
 Writing Intensive focus.
 The submitted WI homework papers will be checked for grammar, logic, organization, and style extensively by the instructor, and returned to the students for them to improve writing skills and for their consultation with the instructor for further learning and training.